 In addition, businesses, organizations and individuals conduct food and funds drives.
 We are extremely grateful for the financial support we receive from corporations, foundations, organizations and individuals like you.

-In 2014, the Food Bank of Northern Indiana distributed 7.1 million pounds of food to its network of 165 member agencies in its six-county service area.
+In 2015, the Food Bank of Northern Indiana distributed nearly 7 million pounds of food to its network of 200 member agencies in its six-county service area.

-Today, the rate of hunger insecurity in northern Indiana is 17%.
+Today, 14% of the residents of northern Indiana are food insecure.
+They don't know when they will eat their next meal.
 This epidemic is silent.
 When all of our residents have food security and access to nutritious foods, we will be even better physically and mentally prepared to take on life’s challenges.